timmak/arc-docs/en/aws/intro-concepts.md

 # Concepts

-Cloud functions surface unique problems.
+Cloud functions surface unique problems:

 - Configuration tooling was designed for the last generation of metaphors (and lags behind the releases of new functionality)
 - AWS is massive and overwhelming with many similar, but not the same, products